hardyoyo/RodmanPottingerCookbook/recipes/PotatoSalad.md

 toss them around in the dressing to get a good coating, then finally scatter in the chives and green onion, and serve.

-You can always steam the potatoes in an instant pot if you're in hurry or are feeling lazy.
+You can always steam the potatoes in an instant pot if you’re in hurry or are feeling lazy.

 \label{warm-potato-salad-with-lemon-and-chive-vinaigrette}